-Italian-style Roast Beef Sliders: Add some pepperoncinis with the meat and cheese and replace the parsley with Italian seasoning.
+- Italian-style Roast Beef Sliders: Add some pepperoncini with the meat and cheese and replace the parsley with Italian seasoning.

 This Roast Beef Sliders recipe is really simple to whip up and takes just a few minutes to get in the oven.
 The whole meal is ready in less than 30 minutes!
 They are a great handheld addition to a game day spread and kids love them for lunch or dinner.
 You’ve got lots of options when it comes to side dishes beyond basic potato chips.
 These are some of our favorites:

 - Stovetop Mac and Cheese

 - Bacon Ranch Red Potato Salad

 - Wedge Salad with Thousand Island Dressing

 - 12 dinner rolls connected – regular or Hawaiian rolls